The Force in Star Wars: A Complete Guide

 Quick reflexes were the more immediate effects of a Force-sensitive’s ability to see the future; even without formal training, an untrained child was capable of developing Jedi-like traits.
 Force-sensitives’ physical strength, energy, movement, and toughness could also be increased by the Force, allowing them to crush objects with their bare hands, jump very far, float, or survive injuries that would seriously hurt or kill normal beings.
 During the fight on Kef Bir, for example, the Jedi apprentice Rey and Supreme Leader Kylo Ren used the energies of the Force to increase their speed, agility, and other physical traits.
 Although Rey gained a slight advantage in speed, Ren was physically stronger than her.

-2.2 Light Side vs Dark Side Powers
+2.2 How Do Light Side and Dark Side Powers Differ?

-Some Force techniques were used by those on either the dark side or the light, such as moving objects with the mind (telekinesis), telepathy, and enhancing one’s physical abilities.
+Some Force techniques were used by those on either the dark side or the light side, such as moving objects with the mind (telekinesis), telepathy, and enhancing one’s physical abilities.
 However, certain powers could only be accessed depending on the user’s alignment with the Force.
 Jedi younglings were taught that the Force could be used for many purposes, including protection, persuasion, gaining wisdom, manipulating matter, and performing great physical feats.

 Yet while the Jedi used the light side’s abilities through a mental state of peace and calmness, the Sith relied on their passion for strength, giving them access to many abilities some considered to be unnatural.